symonk/tasq/README.md

 error handling scenarios where upstream dependencies may be non functional.

 > [!NOTE]
-> By design `tasq` does not propagate errors or return values, have your tasks listen on a channel for
+> By design `tasq` does not propagate errors or return values, tasks should handle their own persistence
-> return values etc.
+> by (for example) shovelling their return values into a channel etc.

 -----